-So Japan is changing, and rapidly.
-The US has essentially two courses of action it can take.
-It can stand back and let the country change on its own, with little regard for the unique historical role it has played in ensuring Japan’s security.
-Or it can stay close to Tokyo, providing counsel on how to chart an uncertain course towards the status of what some Japanese strategists longingly describe as a “normal” country.
+In response to changing Japanese attitudes to security in an increasingly unstable region, the US has two options.
+It can stand back and let the country change, with little regard for the historical role it has played in ensuring Japan’s security.
+Or it can stay close to Tokyo, advising on how to chart an uncertain course towards the status of what some Japanese strategists longingly describe as a “normal” country.
 Continue reading »

 © The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.